What is Intermittent Fasting(IF)?

 During Alternate Day Fasting, you fast every other day.
 On the fasting day, you can take no-calorie fluids and on feed days you can consume food and calorie-containing drinks ad libitum.

 Modified Fasting Regimens: 5:2 Intermittent fasting

 5:2 intermittent fasting is a modified version of Alternate day restriction fasting.
-In 5:2 intermittent fasting regimen, you fast 2 non-consecutive days of the week (only consume 20-25% of calorie requirement) and eat ad libitum on the rest of the 5 days (25,26) It is that simple.
+In a 5:2 intermittent fasting regimen, you fast 2 non-consecutive days of the week (only consume 20-25% of calorie requirement) and eat ad libitum on the rest of the 5 days (25,26) It is that simple.

 For example, your daily energy calorie requirement is 2000 calories.
 On a fast day, you should aim at getting only 400-500 kcal/ day in women.
 Men generally go for 800 kcal per day.

 The 5:2 intermittent fasting regimen is explained in detail by Dr. Michael Mosely and Mimi Spencer in their book “The Fast Diet”.
 Dr. Mosley is also the author of The Fast 800: How to combine rapid weight loss and intermittent fasting for long-term health.

 As the name implies, Time-restricted feeding entails restricting the feeding period to 4-10 hours and fasting for 14 to 20 hours in a 24 hour day (27).